Making a Difference through

 The workshop will assist teachers with new methodologies and easy to replicate lesson plans which reinforce grade specific content for music by analyzing, explaining, comparing similarities/differences, describing cultures, time periods, uses of the elements of music, and purpose of music.

-For Additional Information or Pricing Information Please contact:
+For Additional Information

 email: handsonwithzig@aol.com